2025–26 Towson Tigers men's basketball team

-The 2025–26 Towson Tigers men's basketball team represents Towson University during the 2025–26 NCAA Division I men's basketball season.
-The Tigers,led by 15th-year head coach Pat Skerry, play their home games at TU Arena in Towson, Maryland as members of the Coastal Athletic Association.
+The 2025–26 Towson Tigers men's basketball team represented Towson University during the 2025–26 NCAA Division I men's basketball season.
+The Tigers, led by 15th-year head coach Pat Skerry, played their home games at TU Arena in Towson, Maryland as members of the Coastal Athletic Association.

 Previous season

 The Tigers finished the 2024–25 season 22–11, 16–2 in CAA play, to finish as CAA regular season champions.
 They defeated Drexel in the quarterfinals of the CAA tournament, before being upset by #12 seed Delaware in the semifinals.

 Preseason

 On October 2, 2025, the CAA released their preseason coaches poll.
 Towson was picked to finish first in the conference, while receiving seven first-place votes.